-- Watch out for friends and fellow students/employees.
-If there is someone who looks like they could be in trouble or need help, ask if they are ok. - Confront people who seclude, hit on, try to make out with, or have sex with people who are incapacitated. - Speak up when someone discusses plans to take sexual advantage of another person. - Believe someone who discloses sexual assault, abusive behavior, or experience with stalking. - Refer people to on or off campus resources listed in this document for support in health, counseling, or with legal assistance.
+- Use the five intervention strategies outlined in the training: directly intervene, distract, delegate, delay, and/ or document. - Watch out for friends and fellow students/employees.
+If there is someone who looks like they could be in trouble or need help, ask if they are ok. - Confront people who seclude, hit on, try to make out with, or have sex with people who are incapacitated. - Speak up when someone discusses plans to take sexual advantage of another person. - Believe someone who discloses sexual assault, abusive behavior, or experience with stalking. - Refer people/delegate to on or off campus resources listed in this document for support in health, counseling, or with legal assistance.